-For dinner, I looked for a restaurant that was walking distance to my hotel.
+For dinner, I looked for a restaurant that was within walking distance of my hotel.
 What I thought was a simple Asian fusion (Chinese & Malaysian) café was actually a chic restaurant owned by Jimmy Choo!
 A little fancier (& pricier!) than I needed but the food was good, the service attentive, and the environment pretty.
 I had a very flavorful beef curry with rice and fried dumplings.

 Best Western Plus Delmere Hotel

 Cost: $22 + Points

 As I mentioned at the beginning of my post, I used points for my room in London.
 I stayed at the Best Western Plus Delmere Hotel.
 I had a cute, very cozy (read: small) single room – it was tiny, but I loved it!
 It was just a couple of blocks from Paddington station, which made it very easy to get trains or subways everywhere I wanted to go.
 It’s populated enough that I felt comfortable walking to/from the hotel and there were many stores and restaurants nearby making it very convenient.